OCRST Regulatory Affairs Coordinator

 This description is a summary only and is describing the general level of work being performed, it is not intended to be all-inclusive.
 The duties of this position may change from time to time and/or based on business need.
 We reserve the right to add or delete duties and responsibilities at the discretion of the supervisor and/or hiring authority.

-The hiring salary for this position starts at $41,411 and is negotiable and commensurate with skills and experience.
-This position is not eligible for overtime compensation.
+The beginning salary range for this position has been established at $41,411 and is commensurate with skills and experience.
+This position is not eligible for overtime compensation

-- Substitution: Work experience in a related field can substitute for the Bachelor's degree on a year for year basis, but not for the specific experience.
+Substitution: Work experience in a related field can substitute for the Bachelor's degree on a year for year basis.
 Additionally, an Associate's Degree plus 2 additional years of related work experience will also substitute for the Bachelor's degree.

 - Experience with submissions to IRBs, and/or the FDA for IND or IDE.